jdhill777/rijksmuseum-AI/README.md

    - If you believe your API keys have been exposed, rotate them immediately:
      - Anthropic: [https://console.anthropic.com/keys](https://console.anthropic.com/keys)
      - Rijksmuseum: [https://data.rijksmuseum.nl/object-metadata/api/](https://data.rijksmuseum.nl/object-metadata/api/)
+   - When using Docker, prefer to use environment variables or Docker secrets instead of mounting the .env file

 2. **CORS Configuration**:
    - The `ALLOWED_ORIGINS` setting restricts which domains can access your API